lockss/lockss.github.io/administrators/admin/setting-up/clockss-file-transfer-guidelines.md

  - [ ] uniquely-named deliveries; and
  - [ ] a defined schedule: annually, monthly, or continually.

-> Note: We can provide a custom email alias for your detailed delivery manifest.
-(Not required, but very valuable.)
+> Note: We can provide a custom email alias for your detailed delivery manifest (highly recommended).

 ## Evaluation